The nature of renovations is such that you can pretty much guarantee something will go wrong.

 “The biggest mistake people make is seeing design as a luxury service and they really need to realize it is an essential service,” says Moneca Kaiser of Moneca Kaiser Design Build.
 “It’s the only way to control cost and ensure value.”

-And having all of these decisions made ahead of time means there is one less thing to have to remember once construction has begun and goes a long way toward keeping things on track.
+Having all of these decisions made and ordered ahead of time means there is one less thing to have to remember once construction has begun and goes a long way toward keeping things on track.

 Don’t jump in too soon